Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 Team members can have local clones of the repositories or alternatively work directly connected to the Cloud.

-Requirements: Purchase Cloud Edition (not Team + Cloud).
+Requirements: Purchase Cloud Edition (not Enterprise + Cloud).

 This guide documents this version of Plastic Cloud.

-This is a different product designed for teams who require an on-premises server (included in Team Edition)
+This is a different product designed for teams who require an on-premises server (included in Enterprise Edition)

 and also host repositories on the Cloud.

-Requirements: Purchase Team Edition and add the Cloud Extension (not Cloud Edition).
+Requirements: Purchase Enterprise Edition and add the Cloud Extension (not Cloud Edition).

 From a user perspective, you will work with Plastic Cloud just as you do with a conventional Plastic SCM server;